 Some move from hostel to hostel in Southeast Asia, others alternate between London, Lisbon and Budapest, and then there are the adventurers who buy an RV and cruise across the United States.
 During their travel escapades, they fulfill their work obligations in coffee shops, public libraries, or the comfort of their (temporary) home.

 Due to the COVID pandemic, many businesses were forced to let their employees work from home.
 They had to drastically adapt their processes to facilitate working remotely.
 As a result, this form of remote work has seen tremendous evolution.

 Even as most restrictions on office work have been lifted, a large number of desks remain empty.
 Some offices have been transformed into flex-offices, with some employers even encouraging remote work as a way to cut down overhead costs.
-People have gotten a taste of what it’s like to work from home, and more than half (56%) of employees say they want to post-pandemic.
+People have gotten a taste of what it’s like to work from home, and more than half (56%) of employees say they want to work remotely two days a week or more post-pandemic.

 It’s safe to say: remote work is here to stay.
 Naturally, only a fraction of remote workers will actual adopt a digital nomad life.
 But the growing adoption of remote working makes it much easier to run an online-only business.
 Contact with customers, clients and partners is now mostly via e-mail, chat or video meetings; while in-person contact has become less common.
 Having a webcam conversation from the living room no longer equates to unprofessionalism.